-Author has written 31 stories for Fairy Tales, Spider-Man, Teen Titans, Redwall, Greek Mythology, Bartimaeus Trilogy, Will of the Empress, Chronicles of Narnia, Protector of the Small Quartet, Immortals, Tamora Pierce, Avatar: Last Airbender, and Song of the Lioness.
+Author has written 32 stories for Fairy Tales, Spider-Man, Teen Titans, Redwall, Greek Mythology, Bartimaeus Trilogy, Will of the Empress, Chronicles of Narnia, Protector of the Small Quartet, Immortals, Tamora Pierce, Avatar: Last Airbender, Song of the Lioness, and Animorphs.

 Is she living or is she dead?
 Living, with a story in progress.

 Current Titans projects: Paved Paradise (Friends Like These is very close to being finished, and I'm waiting on Logan before working through the pre-set plot in Crystal.)

 Current Tamora Pierce projects: Lady Lioness, an alternate universe where Alanna did go to the convent and Thom went to the palace.
 Another story with Briar and Tris may follow.

 So, your story has a bit part that can't be filled by a canon character.
 Instead of using a nameless security guard/scientist/police officer/victim/cashier #2 at the mall, you want to put in a character that will make a few small additions to your story.
 This is good.
 Developing Cashier #2 until she single-handedly saves the day with her spunky personality and unexpected genius-level IQ behind her size-00 (with curves!!) beauty is not good.
 Why?
 Because, no matter what you call Cashier #2, your readers will recognize her as Mary-Sue, that dreaded usurper of stories, third wheel on relationships, and general annoyance.